ilkerccom/bitcrackrandomiser/README.md

 # If found?

-If the private key is found, it will appear on the console screen.
-Also, a new text file will be created in the folder where the application is run. (in the name of the destination wallet address.)
+`untrusted_computer=true` If the private key is found, it will appear on the console screen.
+Also, a new text file will be created in the folder where the application is run. (in the name of the target wallet address.)

+---

+`untrusted_computer=false` If the private key is found, it will send your Telegram channel/group only.

 # Information

-1. This is not a shared pool.
-However, it can be done in the future.
+1. This is ++not a shared pool++.
-2. If the private key is found, only you can see it.
+2. If the private key is found, ++only you can see it++.
 No one else can see!
-3. If the private key is found, it is not shared.
+3. If the private key is found, ++it is not shared++.
 4. Once a private key is scanned, it is not scanned again.
 5. You can see the percentage on the application.
 6. If you exit the application before the scan is not complete, the scanned HEX value will not be marked as scanned.